 First-time College Students

-Now is your moment.
 Beginning your education with STLCC means individual attention, access to nearly 80 unique programs and a world of possibilities after graduation - all without building a mountain of debt.

-a GED, and you want to earn a certificate or degree from STLCC, or transfer to a 4-year university, then you’re a first-time college student.
+If this is your first-time attending college since completing high school or earning a GED, and you want to earn a certificate or degree from STLCC, or transfer to a 4-year university, then you’re a first-time college student.

 Follow these easy steps to register as a first-time student:

 - Get connected - Activate your MySTLCC username and email by entering your student A number, last name and date of birth.

 - Login to Navigate - Use your MySTLCC email and password to login.
 Navigate will keep you updated on important deadlines, events and activities.